 Most of us can identify.
 Because other people rarely see our closets, they tend to be a low housekeeping and design priority.
 But having a good system for keeping closets well organized isn’t just an aesthetic concern; it’s a huge factor in how pleasantly you start your day — and how efficiently.

 Keeping your closets easy to navigate — endowing them with “breath” and “good energy flow” — is a central goal of feng shui.
-As you can see from the “before” photo above, there was not a lot of flow in Jamie’s closet.
+There was not a lot of flow in Jamie’s closet.
 In fact, it was nearly impossible to get around.
 Shoes were piled on the floor, clothing was jammed on mismatched wire hangers that got tangled and refused to give up their garments, and sweaters were piled overhead.
 The drawers of the dresser were filled to overflowing and required a muscular struggle to open.
 Even the door barely opened, thanks to a cluster of bathrobes hung behind it.

 My mission: to create a pleasing space for Jamie to get dressed in the morning, where she can easily find and access what she needs without frustration.
 A place where energy can move.